Quartz clock: Accuracy enhancement

-Some movement designs feature accuracy enhancing features or self-rate and self-regulate.
+Some movement designs feature accuracy-enhancing features or self-rate and self-regulate.
 That is, rather than just counting vibrations, their computer program takes the simple count and scales it using a ratio calculated between an epoch set at the factory, and the most recent time the clock was set.
 Clocks that are sometimes regulated by service centers with the help of a precision timer and adjustment terminal after leaving the factory, also become more accurate as their quartz crystal ages and somewhat unpredictable aging effects are appropriately compensated.

 Autonomous high-accuracy quartz movements, even in wristwatches, can be accurate to within ±1 to ±25 seconds per year and can be certified and used as marine chronometers to determine longitude (the East–West position of a point on the Earth's surface) by means of celestial navigation.
 When time at the prime meridian (or another starting point) is accurately enough known, celestial navigation can determine longitude, and the more accurately time is known the more accurate the latitude determination.
 At latitude 45° one second of time is equivalent in longitude to 1077.8 ft, or one-tenth of a second means 107.8 ft.

+Trimmer condenser

+Regardless of the precision of the oscillator, a quartz analog or digital watch movement can have a trimmer condenser.
+They are generally found in older, vintage quartz watches – even many of the cheaper ones.
+A trimmer condenser or variable capacitor changes the frequency coming from the quartz crystal oscillator when its capacitance is changed.
+The frequency dividers remain unchanged, so the trimmer condenser can be used to adjust the electric pulse-per-second (or other desired time interval) output.
+The trimmer condenser looks like a small screw that has been wired into the circuit board.
+Typically, turning the screw clockwise speeds the movement up, and counterclockwise slows it down at about 1 second per day per 1/6 turn of the screw.
+Few newer quartz movement designs feature a mechanical trimmer condenser and rely on generally digital correction methods.